hellohaptik/chatbot_ner/docs/code_style_guide.md

 Note that 1st and 3rd are compact and understood by IDEs like PyCharm but harder to read.
 2nd format is easier to read but would need more explaning about the types in explanation part.
-3rd style is defined by PEP 484, it is much more consistent and already had a detailed guideline on how to write complex types.
+3rd style is defined by PEP 484, it is much more consistent and already has a detailed guideline on how to write complex types.

 Notice it uses `Optional[]` which indicates this argument can take `None` value;
 `Union[]` where members can be multiple types;
 whereas 1st format needs the use of `or` to mention multiple types explicitly.